Cricket Explained Founder with one of the students while on tour to UK 🇬🇧 in 2019.

 Mentoring is more relationship oriented which is necessary for any aspiring Sportsperson.
 At CE we work with aspiring Cricketers to get them more focused, powerful, mentally tough and technically proficient than before.
 Our aim is to not only help aspiring cricketers on the field but also off it.
 All successful current & former players have had Mentors to guide them at some point in their careers.

 Students of Shriram Universal School with Hrishi.
-He worked as a Cricket Coach at the school.

 Team India were blessed to have a coach in Garry Kirsten who once said, ‘Cricket coaches shouldn’t just be looking after the skills of players but he should be able to manage different types of personalities, identify them & then give them an opportunity to thrive’.